Teaching-Accessibility/Reflow/README.md

 ### Reflow Lecture

+The intent behind the lecture is to provide a modular teaching material that has the information pre-prepared for a presentation.
+To test that students learned the major points of the lecture, there is also a quiz.

 - Slides: [Reflow-Slides](Lecture/Cognitive_Impairment_Activity.pptx)
   - Slides designed for ease of implementation in your own course
 - Video: [Slides with Video]()